paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-076-northwest-atlantic-fisheries-convention.md

 (3) all nonexecutive meetings of the United States Commissioners.

-**(d) Relationship to other law** The Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to the consultative committee established under this section.
+**(d) Relationship to other law** Chapter 10 of title 5 shall not apply to the consultative committee established under this section.

 ### Statutory Notes

-#### References in Text
-The Federal Advisory Committee Act, referred to in subsec. (d), is Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
+2022—Subsec. (d).
+Pub.
+L. 117–286 substituted “Chapter 10 of title 5” for “The Federal Advisory Committee Act (5 U.S.C.
+App.)”.

 2016—Subsec. (b)(2).
 Pub.
 L. 114–327, § 507(1), substituted “2” for “two”.

 Subsec. (c)(1), (2).
 Pub.
 L. 114–327, § 507(2), struck out “General Council or the Fisheries” before “Commission;”.